GondarMD/mvp_pz/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the project.
+Please send an email to Mathew Daniel via [mathew.m.daniel@gmail.com](mailto:mathew.m.daniel@gmail.com) indicating your interest, and I will be sure to respond within 24 hours.

 ## Security Vulnerabilities